-An image of the Honor V10 front panel was recently leaked online, giving us the first impressions of what the upcoming device will actually look like.
+The above picture correlates with another image of the Honor V10 front panel was previously leaked online, giving us the first impressions of what the upcoming device will actually look like.

 Going from the above photo, the V10 looks like it will follow industry trends by doing away with side bezels almost entirely and keeping just enough top bezel to house the smartphone’s front-facing camera, light sensor, LED flash and ear piece.
 This gives us a screen ratio of 18:9.